-From 2000 to 2005, he held a Research Fellowship from the Royal Academy of Engineering of the U.K. Since 2005, he has been with the Computer Science, Signals and Systems Laboratory of Sophia Antipolis (I3S), UNS/CNRS, where he is a Full Professor and is currently in charge of the "Signals, Images and Systems" (SIS) research team.
-His research interests include statistical signal and array processing, with emphasis on multidimensional data analysis and signal separation, and its application to biomedical problems and digital communications.
-He has authored or co-authored over a hundred publications on these topics.
+From 2000 to 2005, he held a Research Fellowship from the Royal Academy of Engineering of the U.K. Since 2005, he has been with the Computer Science, Signals and Systems Laboratory of Sophia Antipolis (I3S), UNS/CNRS, where he is a Full Professor and is currently the Head of the "Signals, Images and Systems" (SIS) research team.
+His research interests include statistical signal and array processing, with emphasis on multidimensional data analysis and signal separation, and their application to biomedical problems and digital communications.
+He has authored or co-authored around a hundred and fifty peer-reviewed publications on these topics.
 From 2010 to 2014, he led an ANR-funded Young Investigator's project, in collaboration with Monaco Princess Grace Hospital, aiming at noninvasively predicting the outcome of the catheter ablation therapy for the treatment of atrial fibrillation, the most prevalent sustained cardiac arrhythmia.